shreyashguptas/billsincongress/Documentation/architecture.md

 - Utilizes the new App Router for improved routing and layouts
 - Server Components for better performance
 - Client Components when interactivity is needed
+- Proper handling of async params in dynamic routes

 ### 2. Component Structure
 ```